About Imperial Valley Velo Club

 In 2009, Olympic cyclist Sarah Hammer entered (and won) the event and sang its praises.
 “I’ll be back next year,” she said.
 “This is a great race with a unique community feel.”

 In 2011, the Imperial Valley Velo hosted the 6th Annual Imperial Classic and debuted another criterium race at the Brawley Cattle Call Rodeo Arena.
-Through its efforts and putting on sanctioned races, the IV Velo Club has raised more than $12,000 for its charity, the Cancer Resource Center of the Desert, and another $2,500 for the Family Treehouse in Imperial.
-Plans for the future are to incorporate as a private non-profit charitable organization and to begin a youth cycling program.
-Robert Perez is fast becoming a community leader through the great sport of cycling.
+Through its efforts and putting on sanctioned races, the IV Velo Club has raised more than $20,000 for its charity, the Cancer Resource Center of the Desert, and another $2,500 for the Family Treehouse in Imperial.

-Current officers are Brian McNeece, President; Tony Darr, Vice-president; Gary Glud, Treasurer; Robert Perez, Secretary.
+Current officers of the Imperial Valley Velo Club are Brian McNeece, President; Robert Perez, Vice-president; Gary Glud, Treasurer; Robert Perez, Secretary.
 Other directors are Ray Soto and Jose Castillo.

 Annual Dues are $25 per year.